whypam/Express-Static-Route-Starter/README.md

 ### Choose Content

-1. Gather a few images and videos for your gallery and upload them to the project replit.
+1. Gather a few images and videos for your gallery.
 2. You may want to create a folder for images and another one for videos.
 3. Make sure the folder names match with Express static route setting in `index.js`.